LingyuLi-math/starter-academic/content/en/post/2025_Chris/index.md

 ---
-title: Merry Chrismas
+title: Merry Christmas
 subtitle: Enjoy hiking 👋👋

 # Summary for listings and search engines
-summary: Enjoy hiking  👋👋 at Victoria.
+summary: Christmas hiking 👋👋 from Pok Fu Lam Reservoir Road to Victoria Peak.

 # Link this post with a project
 projects: []